YourCH0ICE/CTF-Write-ups/SWAMPCTF 2024/Forensics/Notoriously Tricky Login Mess (Part 2).md

 <h2>Solution:</h2>

 It was the most hard task of the Forensics category.
-I know that we have to recovere the NTLMv2 hash of the the user ```adamkadaban``` because we saw the NTLMv2 auth, but I had no clue how to solve this...
+I know that we have to recover the NTLMv2 hash of the the user ```adamkadaban``` because we saw the NTLMv2 auth, but I had no clue how to solve this...

 ![image](https://github.com/YourCH0ICE/CTF-Write-ups/assets/127401530/176ede8e-589a-4049-9dd9-f9b3f2aeca11)

-But at one moment I understood that we can recover this NTLMv2 by using the next packets:
+But at the one moment I understood that we can recover this NTLMv2 by using the next packets:

 ![image](https://github.com/YourCH0ICE/CTF-Write-ups/assets/127401530/3729b6f5-a6b4-47c7-8785-6186de5f2da9)